shredthaGNAR/stars/README.md

 * [xcv58/Tab-Manager-v2](https://github.com/xcv58/Tab-Manager-v2): Quickly and conveniently manage your open tabs https://tab-manager.vercel.app
 * [easonwong-de/Tab-Preview-On-Hover](https://github.com/easonwong-de/Tab-Preview-On-Hover): Adds on-hover tab preview to Firefox (requires CSS theme).
 * [sienori/Tab-Session-Manager](https://github.com/sienori/Tab-Session-Manager): WebExtensions for restoring and saving window / tab states
-* [josh-berry/tab-stash](https://github.com/josh-berry/tab-stash): Firefox extension to save and restore tabs as bookmarks
+* [josh-berry/tab-stash](https://github.com/josh-berry/tab-stash): Firefox extension to save and restore tabs as bookmarks.
+Clear your tabs, clear your mind.
 * [MonterraByte/tab_move](https://github.com/MonterraByte/tab_move): Firefox addon that lets you move a tab to the start or the end of the tab bar
 * [menhera-org/TabArray](https://github.com/menhera-org/TabArray): Chrome-like tab groups using private and isolated containers: The ultimate tab manager and groups for Firefox.
 * [Bill13579/tabby](https://github.com/Bill13579/tabby): A web extension for managing great amounts of windows and tabs at ease.